TosbackCgusBridge-Bot/CGUs-versions/Sony/Privacy Policy.md

 View Tweet

-Our Best Friend Returns
+A New Story Begins

-Meet the New Aibo
+With Aibo

 Close

-*   Share Our Best Friend Returns on Facebook
+*   Share A New Story Begins on Facebook
-*   Share Our Best Friend Returns on Twitter
+*   Share A New Story Begins on Twitter
-*   Copy URL to share Our Best Friend Returns
+*   Copy URL to share A New Story Begins

-Meet the New Aibo
+With Aibo

 <img class="bg-img" class="url(/en\_us/media/content/Aibo-600x600v3\_4yhh2RB.jpg);" alt="Aibo-Announcement ">.
 Earn Sony Rewards Points to Get Access to Exclusive Experiences